davet6020/prototype_data_api/README.md

 This is an improved version over v1.
 The following are enhancements:

   -- Added a router
+  -- Option to route files from /data with only the filename as the route -- Option to add routes and view them as classes.
-  -- Transparent file listing (The API posts the results of the files in /data and doesn't care about the method name) -- Doc root displays contents of all json files.
+  -- Doc root displays contents of all json files.

 TODOs